Introduction to Modules and Packages

 # Output: Current date and time

-Exercise 1: Question: What is the purpose of the math module?
-Answer: The math module provides mathematical functions and constants for performing mathematical operations in Python.
+Answer: The `math` module provides mathematical functions and constants for performing mathematical operations in Python.

-Exercise 2: Question: What is the purpose of the random module?
-Answer: The random module provides functions for generating random numbers, selecting random elements, and other random-related operations.
+Answer: The `random` module provides functions for generating random numbers, selecting random elements, and other random-related operations.

-Exercise 3: Question: What is the purpose of the datetime module?
-Answer: The datetime module provides classes for manipulating dates, times, and timestamps, and performing various operations related to date and time.
+Answer: The `datetime` module provides classes for manipulating dates, times, and timestamps, and performing various operations related to date and time.

-Exercise 4: Question: How can you calculate the square root of a number using the math module?
-Answer: You can use the math.sqrt() function to calculate the square root of a number.
+Answer: You can use the `math.sqrt()` function to calculate the square root of a number.

-Exercise 5: Question: How can you generate a random number within a specific range using the random module?
-Answer: You can use the random.randint() function to generate a random integer within a specified range.
+Answer: You can use the `random.randint()` function to generate a random integer within a specified range.